 So I would say something "the syntax of a command line command or similar typed construct"

-How about simply "describes the syntax of a command"?
+Changed to "contains content that describes the syntax of a command".

 The <refsyn> element is specialized from <section>.
 It is defined in the reference module.